-In older children, teen, and adults, the spots are generally areas where minerals have been stripped away, leaving weakened enamel, called demineralization.
+In older children, teens, and adults, the spots are generally areas where minerals have been stripped away, leaving weakened enamel.
+This process is called demineralization.
 Demineralization itself has multiple possible causes.

 White spots also can be caused by poor dental hygiene.
 Poor brushing and flossing techniques and habits allow acid-rich tartar to build up and strip away the minerals from the tooth surface.
 Frequently, these types of white spots can be found after braces are removed, indicating poor oral care habits while braces were worn.

 Sometimes, a very mild case of white spots that occurs right after braces are removed can be alleviated by improving oral care habits in general.
 Proper and regular brushing with a high-quality toothpaste and flossing, particularly when combined with xylitol chewing gum designed for oral health, can improve the look of minor white spots over time.
 At the very least, it can keep current white spot lesions from getting worse and prevent new ones from appearing.
 It bears mentioning that an ounce of prevention really is worth a pound of cure here.
 Excellent oral hygiene habits can potentially keep white spots from ever appearing.

 2. Use a Remineralizing Toothpaste